axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/logout-process.rst

 Portal supports you to customize:

-   - Logout function when user logout from Portal.
+   - Logout function when the user logs out from Portal.
-   - The page which will be show to the user after he logged out.
+   - The page will be shown to the user after he logs out.

 .. tip::